rust-lang/rfcs/text/0000-partial_types.md

 Partial types proposal is a generalization on "partial borrowing"-like proposals (more correct name is "partial not borrowing" or "qualified borrowing" since Rust allows partial borrowing already).

-This proposal is a roadmap "how to do partial not consumption (including partial not borrowing) right", and not under the hood of the Rust compiler.
+This proposal is a universal roadmap "how to do partial not consumption (including partial not borrowing) right", and not under the hood of the Rust compiler.

 Partial Types is a **minimal** and full extension to the Rust Type System, which allows to safe control easily partial parameters and all kinds of partial not consumption.